-- · Identify different components
+- Identify different components

 - Record asset details e.g. dimensions, make, model, material, serial number etc.

 - Take a photo

+- · Capture component location and

+- Perform a condition assessment.

 Step 3: Quality assurance:

 - The output from the software is an Excel worksheet which includes a web hyperlink to the photo as well as a GIS database to indicate location.
 The Engineers and Managers use this data on a day-to-day basis to perform quality checks in order to ensure data integrity.
 When the quality process is completed, the data is used in the componentisation process. - The Manager or Engineer may also send the verifier back to the site to obtain additional information or verify missing components (if this is identified or required).